mito310-kc/OTGK_DP/README.md

 To list all of the datasets in AMDE, run the following

 ```
+from tdc import utils
 utils.retrieve_dataset_names('ADME')
 ```

 To list all of the datasets in TOX, run the following

 ```
+from tdc import utils
 utils.retrieve_dataset_names('TOX')
 ```